vert-x/mod-lang-php/README.md

 Vert.x lets you manipulate files on the file system.
 File system operations are asynchronous and take a handler function as the last argument.
 This function will be called when the operation is complete, or an error has occurred.
-The first argument passed into the callback is an exception, if an error occurred.
-This will be `null` if the operation completed successfully.
-If the operation returns a result that will be passed in the second argument to the handler.
+The first argument passed into the callback is the result.
+If the called method does not return a result value, the result will not be present.
+The second argument will be a Java exception.
+If no exception was thrown then this will be `NULL`.

 ## Synchronous forms